Staff Resources » Twitter Best Practices

 - Character limit

-You have just 140 characters for each tweet.
+You have up to 280 characters for each tweet.
 Photos, GIFs, videos, @handles don’t count towards the total number of characters used.

 - Include visuals